Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Results and Discussion

 We also present the disorder-averaged maximal MZM splitting energy $\expval{E_s}$ as a function of the wire length $L$ for various disorder strengths $\sigma$ in Fig.~\ref{fig:Es_vs_L}.
 In the pristine limit, we find an initial nonmonotonic increase in $\expval{E_s}$ as the wire length $L$ increases in the very short-wire limit ($L\lesssim 1~\mu$m), due to the finite size effect (and this regime is nontopological any way since the wire length is comparable to the coherence length).
 Beyond this regime $L\gtrsim 1~\mu$m, $\expval{E_s}$ begins to decay exponentially with $L$.
 The exponential decay of $\expval{E_s}$ is quantitatively consistent with the theoretical prediction in Eq.~\eqref{eq:Es}, where $E_s = \max(E_1) \propto e^{-\frac{L}{\xi}}L^{-\frac{1}{2}}\sim e^{-\frac{L}{\xi}}$ at leading order.
 This is the topological regime with `exponential protection'.
 The lower-left inset of Fig.~\ref{fig:Es_vs_L} shows the best-fit curve (red dashed line), yielding a coherence length $\xi_s=0.77(2)~\mu$m, which closely matches the minimal coherence length $\xi_{\min} \approx 0.78~\mu$m estimated from the wavefunction amplitude $\abs{\psi(x)}\sim e^{-x/\xi}$, demonstrating the exponential topological protection of MZMs in the pristine long-wire limit.

 However, as the disorder strength $\sigma$ increases, the maximal MZM splitting energy $E_s$ begins to deviate from the exponential decay, and instead saturates at a finite value as the wire length $L$ increases.
 In this disordered regime, $E_s$ is not exponential in $L$.
 In the upper right inset of Fig.~\ref{fig:Es_vs_L}, we fit the disorder-averaged splitting energy $\expval{E_s}$ as a function of $L$ in the disordered case to a power-law decay for the large wire length $L\gtrsim 5~\mu$m, i.e., $\expval{E_s} = \alpha L^{-\eta}$, where the best fit yields $\alpha=0.010(5)$ meV and $\eta = 1.7(2)$.
 This breakdown of exponential decay in the disordered case happens around $\sigma \gtrsim 0.2$ meV, comparable to the pristine superconducting gap $\Delta=0.2$ meV.
 Thus, the system is trivial for disorder comparable to the pristine zero-field gap, no matter how long the wire might be.
+This means that there is nothing to be gained by increasing the wire length unless the disorder is decreased simultaneously in such a situation.
+We believe that the recent Microsoft experiment is in this regime. ~\cite{microsoftquantum2023inasal} {For more examples of the exponential to power-law decay crossover, see Fig.~\ref{fig:Es_vs_L_ext} in Appendix~\ref{app:nw_extended}.}

 We also study the Kitaev chain, and observe similar crossover, as discussed in Appendix~\ref{app:kitaev_chain}.
 However, the topology based on MZM splitting in the Kitaev chain is suppressed for effectively smaller disorder than in the nanowire.
-However, a direct quantitative comparison is inapplicable since the models are different.~\cite{pan2023majorana} The Kitaev chain seems to be quantitatively more sensitive to disorder than the SM-SC nanowire, although their qualitative behavior is similar.
+However, a direct quantitative comparison is inapplicable since the models are different.~\cite{pan2023majorana} The Kitaev chain seems to be quantitatively more sensitive to disorder than the SM-SC nanowire, although their qualitative behavior is similar. {For similar results in the nanowire model considering the self-energy of the superconductor~\cite{sau2010robustness}, see Appendix~\ref{app:self_energy}.}